fjruizruano/In_Silico_SeqCap_10xG/README.md

 #### Extract reads from the file to get barcodes

-Replace barcoded.fastq by the name of your file after the "longranger basic" command (see above).
+Replace barcoded.fastq.gz by the name of your file after the "longranger basic" command (see above).
 It also works for gzipped files.

 ```
-$ seqtk subseq barcoded.fastq mapped_reads_names.txt >> mapped_reads_names.fastq
+$ seqtk subseq barcoded.fastq.gz mapped_reads_names.txt >> mapped_reads_names.fastq
 ```

 #### Get list of uniq barcodes